ayevh/clinAI/index.md

 - Studies on the implementation of conversational AI in healthcare environments.
 - Evaluation of AI effectiveness in clinical data collection and management.

-For collaboration inquiries, please contact us at [insert contact email] or engage in our discussions at [insert forum URL].
+For collaboration inquiries, please contact us through [GitHub](https://github.com/ayevh/clinAI/issues/new?title=Collaboration%20on%20ClinAI&body=Please%20enter%20your%20collaboration%20interests%20here.)].

 ## Disclaimers
 The information provided is for academic purposes only and should not be interpreted as medical advice.
 Research findings are subject to change as our work evolves.